Bhupesh-V/Bhupesh-V.github.io/hire.md

 ## `Domain B`: As a Technical Writer

-As a freelance tech writer, I’ve completed 30+ successful projects for multiple clients.
+As a freelance tech writer (mostly ghostwriting), I’ve completed 30+ successful projects for multiple clients.
 If you have a developer-facing product, I can help you figure out your documentation, blogs, marketing tactics etc.

 ### Things I usually write about (open-ended)

 - Developer Productivity
 - DevOps/DevTooling
-- CLIs
 - Open-Source
 - Side-projects